geopython/diving-into-pygeoapi/workshop/content/docs/publish/metadata.md

 ## Client Access

 QGIS supports OGC API Records via the [Metasearch plugin](https://docs.qgis.org/latest/en/docs/user_manual/plugins/core_plugins/plugins_metasearch.html).
-Metasearch originally focussed on Web Catalgue Service (OGC:WCS) only, but has been extended to OGC API Records last year.
+Metasearch originally focussed on Catalogue Service for the Web (OGC:CSW) only, but has been extended to OGC API Records last year.
 Metasearch is a default plugin in QGIS (no installation required).

 !!! question "Query OGC API Records from QGIS"